The Beyonder's Prophecy

 “You’re definitely right about that.”
 Jalen said smiling.

 They sat in silence for a minute as they continued to eat their food.
-Jalen thought about something that’s been weighing on him and decided that now was as good a time as ever to tell Sydney about and get her input.
+Jalen thought about something that’s been weighing on him and decided that now was as good a time as ever to tell Sydney about it and get her input.

 “There is something I would like your opinion on...”
 Jalen said softly.

 “What is it?”
-Sydney asks.
+Sydney asked.

-Jalen hesitates.
-Then ... he tells Sydney about ...
-Chrysti.
-He tells Sydney how he and Chrysti met, connected, how Chrysti knows about Sydney and the other women, how he got her pregnant, how Chrysti is torn about trusting Jalen and embracing his crazy situation because of past betrayals from men in her life, how she almost got an abortion, and how he has no idea if she’ll every truly trust him even though he knows she cares for him.
+He told Sydney how he and Chrysti met, connected, and how Chrysti knows about Sydney and the other women.
+He told her how he got Chrysti pregnant, how she was torn about trusting Jalen and embracing his crazy situation because of past betrayals from men in her life.
+Finally, he told her how Chrysti almost got an abortion, and how he had no idea if she’d ever truly trust him even though he knew she cared for him.

-Sydney listened intently; her expression unreadable as Jalen laid everything out over the course of about fifteen minutes.
-She didn’t interrupt or react with immediate judgment.
 When he finally finished, letting out a deep breath, Sydney stared down at her half-eaten fries, her manicured fingers tapping lightly on the table.

 To read the complete story you need to be logged in: